mahdafr/19s_cs5362-dm/README.md

 <br/>
 <h4>dbscan.py</h4>
 Runs DBSCAN and calculates outliers' distances to nearest cluster as measure of cluster fit.
 Reports on clusters made and noise articles.
-The file names are hardcoded to a specific directory (D:\dm_dataset\) where all files must be located in order to run this script.
+The file names are hardcoded to a specific directory (D:\dm_dataset\) where all files must be located in order to run this script.</p>

 <br/>
 <h4>kmeans_algorithm.py</h4>
-Runs k-means and reports random articles for manual analysis of clusters.
-The file names are hardcoded to a specific directory (D:\dm_dataset\) where all files must be located in order to run this script. k is also hardcoded.
+<p>Runs k-means and reports random articles for manual analysis of clusters.
+The file names are hardcoded to a specific directory (D:\dm_dataset\) where all files must be located in order to run this script. k is also hardcoded.</p>

 <br/>
 <h4>linear_regression.py</h4>
-Runs linear regression and reports whether an article is fake or reliable.
-The file names are hardcoded to a specific directory (D:\dm_dataset\) where all files must be located in order to run this script.
+<p>Runs linear regression and reports whether an article is fake or reliable.
+The file names are hardcoded to a specific directory (D:\dm_dataset\) where all files must be located in order to run this script.</p>

 <br/>
 <h4>naive_bayes.py</h4>
-Runs naive bayes.
-This script is a draft that is incomplete for this project.
+<p>Runs naive bayes.
+This script is a draft that is incomplete for this project.</p>

 <br/>
 <h4>Prerequisites</h4>
     <p><q>scipy</q> installed</p>